 And when one / all of us get sick I turn to food first to boost and support the immune system during times of un-wellness.
 It is amazing what you can find in your pantry and fridge to support the healing from a cold / flu / stomach upset.
 I make lemon & honey drinks for colds; Chinese rice congee – rice cooked with chicken or vegetable stock into a thin soup – when recovering from a tummie upset.
-And my Immune Boosting Chicken Soup has a permanent spot on the stove top when a flu comes knocking.
-In my book Feeding Little Tummies I have several pages dedicated to natural home remedies to make during common childhood ailments.
+And my Nana’s Nourishing Chicken Soup has a permanent spot on the stove top when a flu comes knocking.

 In addition to the 4 basic ingredients I have added a list of optional additions in the ingredient list below - obviously they won't all work together taste whys - although you are welcome to try!
 Pick and choose what is most relevant to your circumstances/ symptoms / pantry / garden / availability. *Because this syrup contains raw honey it is not recommended for children under 12 months.
 And if you are pregnant or breastfeeding check with your health professional to make sure it is OK for you.